NUMde/compass-interface-codex/Readme.md

    --uploadQuestionnaires
    --uploadQuestionnaireResponses
 ```
-The `--targetFhirRepository` is required even if you don't use any of the --upload options, as it is used to generate resource IDs.
+The `--targetFhirRepository` is required even if you don't use any of the `--upload[...]` options, because it is required
+to generate resource IDs.

 This script does the following:
 ```